 Mops are great tools for keeping floors clean.
 Foot traffic can lead to dirt and germs in your house.
 Even if you sweep or vacuum regularly, mopping is the best way to clean hard floors.
-A common concern about mopping is how effective it is.
+A common concern about mopping is its effectiveness.
 A dirty mop will just move the filth around the house and not clean the floors.
 However, a clean mop and good mopping technique will effectively remove grime and germs from the floor.

 With a few easy steps, you can keep your mop sanitary so that it successfully cleans your floors.